NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Icons 1717448171 cities icon db Cities

-Cities are some of the most fascinating places on Earth.
+Cities today are relatively new and characterized by complex infrastructure, diverse economies, and global interconnectedness.
+They are some of the most fascinating places on Earth.
 They are vibrant hubs where people live, work, and connect.
 From the towering buildings that define their skylines to the parks that provide moments of peace, cities are full of energy and opportunities.
-Each city has its own unique rhythm, shaped by the people, places, and systems that bring it to life.
+Each town has its unique rhythm, shaped by the people, places, and systems that bring it to life.

 Activity 1 – What makes a city?